OXID-eSales/paymorrow-module/README.md

 Basically it is about adding a block named "admin_module_config_form" to the template.

+## Bugs and Issues

+If you experience any bugs or issues, please report them in the section **Module Paymorrow** of https://bugs.oxid-esales.com.

 ## User Manuals

 Please find full user manuals inside `documentation/` folder.